The Presidential Fellows Program

 In addition to team participation, you will be required to complete the following:

 - Participate in Huntingdon Student Development programming.

-- Complete annual service projects.
+- Complete annual service projects with the Fellows group.

-- Complete a Capstone project.
+- Complete a Senior Capstone project.

 - Live in Huntingdon’s on-campus residential community.

 - Make satisfactory academic progress toward your degree.